-FINE ARTS DEPARTMENT
+FINE ARTS COURSES OVERVIEW

-Because the Fine Arts are an integral part of human history and experience, we believe that every student should be proficient in at least one of the arts disciplines in order to gain a broad cultural and historical perspective.
+The Fine Arts are an integral part of human history and experience.
+We believe that every student should be proficient in at least one of the arts disciplines to gain a broad cultural and historical perspective.
 Through the study of the performing and visual arts, KAS students are more able to communicate clearly, analyze abstract images, make discriminating judgments, and understand their world.
 Moreover, in the arts we seek to maximize each student's expressive potential.